Chenyi-Mao/formulation/README.md

 XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

 #### Running tests
-Automated tests have been done by using [Travis CI] (https://travis-ci.com/Chenyi-Mao/formulation), a intergration service with Github.
+Automated tests have been done by using [Travis CI](https://travis-ci.com/Chenyi-Mao/formulation), a intergration service with Github.

 ## Contributing
 As an open resource, contributing is always welcome.
 Authors recommend a discussion through openning an issue, writing an email, or any other approaches prior to making any changes.
 Then please follow the following procedures: